sandromancuso/corporate-hotel-booking-kata/README.md

 **Rules**

-The `setRoomType(...)` method should create a hotel if there are no hotels with the received ID and update its room type according to the information received.
-A change in quantity of rooms should not not affect existing bookings.
+The `addHotel(...)` method should throw exception when hotel ID already exists or create the hotel otherwise.

-They will only affect new bookings, made after the change.
+The `setRoom(...)` method should throw exception if hotel does not exist.
+It should insert or update a room according its room number.

 The `findHotelBy(<?> hotelId)` should return all the information about number of rooms for the specified ID.